Estadio Jalisco

-The Jalisco Stadium is a football stadium located in Guadalajara, Mexico.
+Jalisco Stadium is a football stadium located in Guadalajara, Mexico.
 It is the third-largest Mexican football stadium behind Estadio Azteca and Estadio Olímpico Universitario with a capacity of 56,713 spectators.

 History

-Estadio Jalisco was the home ground of Guadalajara, one of the oldest football teams in Mexico, until 2010.
-It remains the home stadium of Atlas in the Liga MX and Club Universidad de Guadalajara in the Liga de Expansión MX.
+It's the home stadium of Atlas in the Liga MX and Club Universidad de Guadalajara in the Liga de Expansión MX.
 Several football preliminary matches took place for the 1968 Summer Olympics.

 The stadium hosted games in two separate FIFA World Cups in 1970 and 1986.
 During both of those tournaments the Estadio Jalisco was the temporary home of the Brazilian national team and today remains a liaison between the people of Guadalajara and the Brazilian national team.
-The stadium is centrally located in the heart of the neighbourhood called Colonia Independencia, and is in front of the Plaza de Toros Nuevo Progreso ("New Progress" Bullring).
+The stadium is centrally located in the heart of the neighborhood called Colonia Independencia, and is in front of the Plaza de Toros Nuevo Progreso ("New Progress" Bullring).

 The stadium also hosted eight games in the 1999 FIFA Confederations Cup, including the third-place game.

-After 50 years, Guadalajara moved to the Estadio Omnilife in 2010.